 Delta Montrose Electric Association - The Operation Roundup program is created by donations and can help individuals and families with expenses, including energy bills.
 Dial 970-249-4572

-Energy Outreach Colorado - Runs a Utility and Heating Bill Assistance Program.
+Energy Outreach Colorado - The non-profit organization runs a Utility, Light and Heating Bill Assistance Program.
 This program distributes energy assistance dollars year round to Colorado families through almost 80 community-based Salvation Army and Community Action organizations at 90+ sites reaching over 60 Colorado counties.
 The funds provide emergency fuel and heating bill assistance for Colorado's low-income households facing an energy crisis or possible disconnection of their utilities or heating bills.